kaimitai/FaxIScripts/readme.md

 * We might do more static analysis to help users identify problems in their code
 * Add an option to let the linker insert a jump-instruction to bridge the gap between the safe ROM regions.
 This could potentially save some bytes over the current bridging strategy.
+* Allow Japanese characters directly in strings for the jp region

 <hr>